jaumereg/final-project/README.md

   PORT=3000
   ```

-- Mongodb path and database to use:
+- MongoDB path and database to use:

   ```
   DB_URI=mongodb://localhost:27017/NAME_DB